badsyntax/richardwillis.info/blog/monitor-dokku-server-prometheus-loki-grafana.md

 https://medium.com/better-programming/node-js-application-monitoring-with-prometheus-and-grafana-b08deaf0efe3
 https://www.milanvit.net/post/getting-started-with-server-monitoring-and-alerting/

-#### Add the Prometheus & Loki data source
+#### Data sources

-Head on over to `http://grafana.dokku.me` and add the following data sources:
+By default the following data sources should be enabled:

 - `http://prometheus.web:9090`
 - `http://loki.web:3100`

-To see the `loki` logs, click `Explore` on the sidebar, select the `Loki` datasource in the top-left dropdown, and then choose a log stream using the `Log labels` button.
+To explore the `loki` logs, click `Explore` on the sidebar, select the `Loki` datasource in the top-left dropdown, and then choose a log stream using the `Log labels` button.

 ## Recording App Metrics